Putin tries to exterminate us as a nation, as Hitler tried to exterminate the Jewish people during World War II

 There was no rabbi in our village.
 Religion was banned.
 The Soviet authorities did not only oppress the Jewish but also the Orthodox religion.

-When my father and my older brother were drafted into the Red Army on June 23, 1941, my father asked my mother to bring us to a safe place because Hitler’s hostilities against the Jews were already known.
+When my father and my older brother were drafted into the Red Army on June 23, 1941, my father asked my mother to take the rest of us to a safe place as Hitler’s hostilities against the Jews were already known.

-Our escape did not last long.
-These were two horrific weeks.
-We were driving nowhere in a horse-drawn cart while being bombed.
+Our escape did not last long, and we suffered through two horrific weeks.
+We travelled nowhere in a horse-drawn cart while being bombed.

-I remember the cornfields, across which we were fleeing from soldiers with machine guns, and I remember hundreds, thousands of dead civilians who were left on the ground while we moved on to survive.
+I remember fleeing through cornfields from soldiers with machine guns.
+Hundreds, thousands, of dead civilians were left on the ground while we moved on to survive.

-Then the tanks of the Nazis arrived.
-For us, there was no other way out than to return to our village.
-After that, we spent two and a half long years in the ghetto behind barbed wire.
+Then the Nazi tanks arrived.
+For us, there was no other option but to return to our village.
+We then spent two-and-a-half long years in the ghetto behind barbed wire.
 Two and a half years full of humiliation, pain, lice, and constant hunger.

-More than 80 years have passed, but I still remember the taste of the water that the occupiers poured out after washing the meat.
-For them, it was waste water.
-But we, as five to six-year-old children, slipped through the barbed wire and risked our lives in order to beg for this delicious, greasy water.
+More than 80 years have passed, but I still remember the taste of the water the occupiers poured out after washing the meat.
+For them, it was wastewater.
+But as five—to six-year-old children, we slipped through the barbed wire and risked our lives to beg for this delicious, greasy water.
 Maybe it was thanks to this water that we survived.

 Seven of us children survived, four brothers and three sisters.
-When we could do no more than lie on the ground because we couldn’t get up anymore due to a severe form of dystrophia, we were rescued in the spring of 1944.
+When we could do no more than lie on the ground due to a severe form of dystrophia, we were rescued in the spring of 1944.

-In Ukraine, there were around 2,000 places where more than one and a half million Jews were shot, beaten to death, or burned by the SS and the Wehrmacht before Auschwitz and other death factories went to their work of extermination.
+In Ukraine, there were around 2,000 places where more than one-and-a-half million Jews were shot, beaten to death, or burned by the SS, as the Wehrmacht before Auschwitz and other death factories went to their work of extermination.

-According to historians, more than 25,000 children, women, and older people were buried from the Vinnytsia region, from Bessarabia, and from Bukovina in my hometown, Bershad, alone.
+According to historians, more than 25,000 children, women, and the elderly were buried in the Vinnytsia region, Bessarabia, Bukovina, and in my hometown of Bershad, alone.
 I saw these endless trenches of bodies with my own eyes.

 I buried my 14-year-old brother Josef there, who slipped in winter and fell into the river while doing forced labour.
 But for the Germans, this was an attempted escape, and they shot him right in the ice-cold water.

 Friends, I was confronted with death many times, but I also experienced moments of kindness and solidarity in the ghetto.
-These moments helped us to persevere and to not lose faith, and to survive.
+These moments helped us to persevere, not lose faith, and survive.
 To survive, to tell the world about the Holocaust, fascism, torture, and other horrors of war.

 Unfortunately, most of them did not live to see the hour of rescue.
-To uphold the memory of the victims of the Holocaust has become my life’s work.
+Upholding the memory of Holocaust victims has become my life’s work.

-I would like to thank the German Bundestag for the opportunity to come together here today to remember those we’ve lost.
+I would like to thank the German Bundestag for this opportunity to come together here today to remember those we’ve lost.

-To me, it is also important to establish a worthy memorial in my hometown, Odesa, in the place where 25,000 inhabitants of Odesa were burned alive just because they were Jews.
-During the night between October 22 and 23, 1941, Jews, older people, women, children, and younger people were herded into nine empty warehouses where ammunition had been stored before the war.
+To me, it is also important to establish a worthy memorial in my hometown, Odesa, where 25,000 inhabitants were burned alive just because they were Jews.
+During the night between October 22 and 23, 1941, Jews, the elderly, women, children, and younger people were herded into nine empty warehouses where ammunition had been stored before the war.
 These buildings were sprinkled with a highly combustible liquid and then set on fire.

 The witnesses of this horrific event reported that cries of pain echoed everywhere.
-The mothers tried to save their children by throwing them out of little windows beneath the roof, while the Nazi’s henchmen tried to outperform each other in murdering.
+Mothers tried to save their children by throwing them out of little windows beneath the roof, while the Nazi’s henchmen tried to outperform each other in murdering.
 It is difficult for me to talk about it.

-Since we started to make plans for a memorial in this place of horror with the support of our German friends, I have been convinced that the people who perished in the hell of war will find a place in the hearts of future generations forever.
-The construction of this memorial has been interrupted by the Russian war of aggression, but I am sure that this project will be completed.
+We are making plans for a memorial in this place of horror with the support of our German friends, and I am convinced the people who perished in the hell of war will find a place in the hearts of future generations forever.
+The construction of this memorial has been interrupted by the Russian war of aggression, but I am sure this project will be completed.

 Since Russia started attacking our civilian population, our cities, and our energy system on February 24, 2022, our lives and our freedom have been in danger again.
-[Vladimir] Putin tries to exterminate us as a nation, as [Adolf] Hitler tried to exterminate the Jewish people during World War II.
+[Vladimir] Putin is trying to exterminate us as a nation, as [Adolf] Hitler tried to exterminate the Jewish people during World War II.
 Back then, Hitler wanted to kill me because I am a Jew.
-Now, Putin tries to kill me because I am a Ukrainian.
+Now, Putin wants to kill me because I am a Ukrainian.

 On December 29, 2023, our house was hit by a missile.
-Miraculously, I could save myself and my wife.
+Miraculously, I saved myself and my wife.
 We had sought shelter in the basement, but when we returned to the 10th floor, we didn’t recognise the flat.
 Everything was demolished.

 Odesa, my hometown, is suffering immensely from the Russian terror.
-I am seeing devastation and misery again.
+I am seeing devastation and misery all over again.

 I would like to thank Germany for all the support over the last years, including the supply of military equipment.
-By no means must, Ukraine be brought to its knees by the Russian superior forces.
+By no means must Ukraine be brought to its knees by the Russian forces.

 There can be no peace without freedom and justice.
 People who believe that Putin will be satisfied with Ukraine are mistaken.